 Second step – fill the jar with honey.

 Bare in mind that once bubbles start to form in the honey, it turns into a frothy concoction, and honey can spill over the jar.
-Therefore don’t fill a jar to the top; give the honey a breathing space.
-I put a plate underneath my honey mixture so liquid can leak out.
+Therefore, don’t fill a jar to the top; give the honey a breathing space.
+I put a plate underneath my honey mixture so that the liquid can leak out.

 Third step – allow the fermentation process to begin.

-Cover with a lid and place in a cool dark spot at room temperature.
-Since the fruits naturally floats to the top of honey, shake the jar daily to ensure they are coated in honey.
+Cover with a lid and place in a cool, dark spot at room temperature.
+Since the fruits naturally float to the top of the honey, shake the jar daily to ensure they are coated in honey.

 You will need to burp daily during the first two weeks of fermentation.
 First, loosen the lid on the jar so the gases can escape.
-Flip the jar upside down once a day to ensure all ingredients are covered with honey.
+Flip the jar upside down once a day.
 Before flipping, ensure you’ve fastened the lid tightly.
 Once you flip it back, loosen it once more for gasses to escape while fermenting.
 After a few days, you will see the first signs of fermentation.
 Bubbles will appear on top of the honey, and burping will gradually slow down.
 After the first few weeks, you will notice the produce sinks below the honey (and is noticeably darker), and the need to stir or turn the jar is essentially over.

 Note: Some people speed up the fermentation process by adding a teaspoon of organic apple cider vinegar.